Academic, Researcher, and Clinician Network

-The Academic, Research, and Clinical Network (ARC Network) is one of the key CIPSRT Hub activities.
+The Academic, Researcher, and Clinician Network (ARC Network) is one of the key CIPSRT Knowledge Exchange Hub activities.

 ARC Network members will act in their own capacities to actively support the vision, mission, values, and goals of CIPSRT in improving PSP mental health.

-Goals of the Academic, Research, and Clinical Network (ARC Network) are:
+Goals of the Academic, Researcher, and Clinician Network (ARC Network) are:

 - to encourage and enable coordination among academics, researchers, and clinicians, by maintaining a pan-Canadian network;